-Consult your healthcare provider before taking herbal remedies.
+Consult your health care provider before taking herbal remedies.
 Herbs can interact with your medications and may be harmful for certain health conditions or medical procedures.
 When you see your doctor, be sure to inform him/her of which herbs you are taking.

 - Do not assume a product is safe or effective.
 Herbs are not overseen by a federal regulatory agency for guarantee of quality control or safety.
 Herbs may not contain the content that is claimed on the label, and may contain harmful substances that are not listed on the label.

 - Although touted as natural and safe, herbs act as drugs but often lack appropriate scientific study.

 - If you buy herbs, purchase them from a reliable source.
 Labels should include ingredient list, precautions, manufacturer's name and address, batch or lot number, manufactured date, expiration date and dosage information.

 - Choose hersb that have been certified by a reputable third party testing company.

 - Do not take herbal supplements in place of your current medications.

 - Introduce one herb at a time to monitor how well the supplement is working and side effects.
 Using multiple herbal supplements puts you at a greater risk for side effects and medication interactions.